Margot Frank: Arrest and death

-Along with the other occupants of the annex, Margot Frank was arrested by the Gestapo on 4 August 1944, and detained in their headquarters overnight before being taken to a cell in a nearby prison for three days.
+Along with the other occupants of the annex, Margot Frank was arrested by the Sicherheitsdienst on 4 August 1944, and detained in the RSHA headquarters overnight before being taken to a cell in a nearby prison for three days.
 According to Victor Kugler, while being arrested, Margot was weeping silently.

 From here they were taken by train, on 8 August, to the Dutch Westerbork transit camp.
 As the Frank family had failed to respond to Margot's call-up notice in 1942 and had been discovered in hiding, they (along with Fritz Pfeffer and the van Pels family) were declared criminals by the camp's officials and detained in its punishment block to be sentenced to hard labor in the battery dismantling plant.
 They remained there until they were selected for Westerbork's last deportation to Auschwitz on 3 September 1944.
-Bloeme Evers-Emden, an Amsterdam native who had known Margot and Anne from the Jewish Lyceum, recalled that Margot and Edith were selected for a transport to the Libeau labor camp in Upper Silesia, while Anne was prohibited from joining because she had developed scabies; Margot and Edith decided to stay with Anne, and Bloeme went on without them.
-While Edith was left behind, Margot and Anne were transferred to Bergen-Belsen concentration camp on 30 October, where both contracted typhus in the winter of 1944.
+Bloeme Evers-Emden, an Amsterdam native who had known Margot and Anne from the Jewish Lyceum, recalled that Margot and Edith were selected for a transport to the Liebau labor camp in Upper Silesia, but Anne was prohibited from joining because she had developed scabies; Margot and Edith opted to stay behind with Anne and Bloeme went on without them.
+Another selection forcibly separated Edith from her daughters when on 30 October, Margot and Anne were transferred to the Bergen-Belsen concentration camp.
+Left behind, Edith died in Auschwitz on 6 January 1945.

-Margot Frank died in February 1945 at the age of 18 or 19 due to typhus.
-A few days later, Anne died suffering from the same illness.
-Janny Brandes-Brilleslijper and her sister Lientje buried them together in one of the camp's mass graves; in July 1945, once she came back to the Netherlands and recovered from typhus, Janny wrote to Otto Frank and informed him that both of his daughters had died.
+Margot Frank died in February or March of 1945 at the age of 19 from typhus; Anne succumbed to the same disease a day or two later.
+Janny Brandes-Brilleslijper and her sister Lientje buried them together in one of Bergen-Belsen's mass graves; in July 1945, once Janny came back to the Netherlands and recovered from typhus, she wrote to Otto Frank and informed him that both of his daughters had died.

+In a documentary, Janny Brandes-Brilleslijper said:

 Otto Frank was the only person to survive out of the eight people who went into hiding.
 When he returned to Amsterdam in June 1945 he was given Anne's diaries by Miep Gies (who had saved parts of them, just like the younger secretary Bep Voskuijl), which he published in 1947 as a remembrance to her.
 Along with Anne, Margot Frank also wrote a diary during their time in hiding (Anne mentioned her sister's diary in her own) but Margot's diary was never found.
 However, many authors wrote fan-based diaries of Margot such as the novel The Silent Sister by Mazal Alouf-Mizrahi.
 Letters written by both Frank sisters to American pen pals were published in 2003.
 Buddy Elias (1925–2015) was Margot's and Anne's first cousin and last surviving close relative.